 No sudden moves, now.
 Will replacement windows perform startingly better than the wooden sash windows or vinyl double-hung you have now?
 Not if you reduce or eliminate air leakage ( infiltration) through and around your old windows.
 Then your old windows will perform nearly as well as any window on the market, give or take 15%.
 Surprised?
 Same story with the blown-in insulation and the vinyl siding.
 The best deal of the lot is the vinyl storm windows and doors.
 They reduce infiltration almost completely through your entry doors.
 The rest of the "home improvements" won't pay for themselves any time soon.

-linked here is from Journal of Light Construction on the subject of replacement windows and their rate of payback based on improved energy performance.
+The article linked here is from Journal of Light Construction on the subject of replacement windows and their rate of payback based on improved energy performance.
 The math doesn't work.
 It takes a LONG time to payback the investment on new windows, doors, siding, and blown-in insulation.
 What takes a SHORT time to pay back?
 Anything that tightens your house, closes cracks, tightens doors and windows, and reduces air infiltration in and out.
 That's the magic of home energy.
 Air.
 Stop it going in and out, you stop energy from being stolen from your house and your budget.

 The boring conclusion is: nothing makes as big a difference in your house as caulk, foam and weatherstripping.
 Big ticket stuff like windows and viny siding works, eventually.
 But caulk and foam and gummy weatherstrip work today.
 If you hire a remodeler, handyman or do it yourself, it still works if you do it right.
 And it's not too hard.
 Don't hock the ranch before you've done the chores, ok?